School Programs

 • Grade 7 to 12: 1 teacher/adult per 10 students

-• Arrive at least 15 minutes prior to the start of your program to ensure time for payment, washroom breaks, and group organization to allow for a prompt program start.
+• Please arrive at least 15 minutes prior to the start of your program to ensure time for payment, washroom breaks, and general organization to allow for a prompt program start.

 • Any delays may reduce the duration of your booked program.